alexandra-simeonova/drafts/structure.md

 Once you have created your navigation, you can add one of these properties to your navigation nodes to specify the links they should point to:

 ### pathSegement
 Specifies the partial URL of the currently selected node.
 For example, if the **pathSegment** value is `'home'`, the URL when this node is selected will be `[YOUR.WEBSITE]/home`.
 Additionally, you can include dynamic values in the pathSegment.
-That means they will change depending on the specifics you provide, for example `[YOUR.WEBSITE]/:userID`.
+That means they will change depending on the value you provide, for example in `[YOUR.WEBSITE]/:userID` will become `[YOUR.WEBSITE]/JohnSmith`.
+Learn more about dynamic paths [here](#dynamic-path)

 >**NOTE:** **pathSegement** must not contain slashes.
 If you want your node to be a sub-element of another node, create it as a child node in your navigation configuration file.
 The **pathSegment** will then be automatically appended to the parent node with a slash.